nikhilpatel87/flappybird-clone/README.md

 # flappybird-clone
-A web browser version of a Flappy Bird clone
+A web browser version of a Flappy Bird clone<br/>
+Tap spacebar to move Flappy bird upwards and avoid hitting the pipes and ground.